Nitrokey/nitrokey-documentation/nethsm/index.rst

 CLI Tutorial
 ------------

-This tutorial demonstrates how to access the NetHMS via command line tool.
+This tutorial demonstrates how to access the NetHMS via `nitropy <https://github.com/Nitrokey/pynitrokey>`__ command line tool, which you need to download and install.

 First, let’s see what we have here: